Himanshhhyou/GCS/README.md

 ![](images/Google_Cloud_logo.svg.png)

-# What is GCS?
+# What is GCS?🤔
 Google Cloud Shell is a web-based shell environment provided by Google Cloud Platform (GCP).
-It allows users to access a command-line interface (CLI) directly from their web browsers, eliminating the need for local installations of development tools or the Google Cloud SDK.
+It allows users to access a command-line interface (CLI) directly from their web browsers, eliminating the need for local installations of development tools or the Google Cloud SDK.✍️

+### Setup process of free google cloud shell with Graphical user interface👨‍💻

-## Step 1
+### Step 1️⃣

 - First open <a href="https://shell.cloud.google.com" target="_blank">Google cloud shell</a>
 - You will get Google Cloud Shell Welocme Screen(if you are opening cloud shell first time)